infochimps-labs/big_data_for_chimps/ch16-operations.md

-# Installing and Operating a Cluster
+# Chapter 16: Installing and Operating a Cluster